oliverfoster/reencoder-cli/README.md

 ##### Object parameters

-Parameters included as named values of objects will be included in the ffmpeg execution parameters only when their name matches, (when a *library*) an entry in the `outputGroupNames` variable, or (when a *cli*) as arguments in the terminal.
+Parameters included as named values of objects will be included in the ffmpeg execution parameters only when their name matches, (when a *library*) an entry in the `outputGroupNames` variable, or (when a *cli*) arguments in the terminal.<br>

+This allows for some simple configuration variations.<br>

+Objects can be nested.<br>

 ### Execution